hbctraining/main/workshops/workshop_lead_responsibilities.md

     - If necessary, update keynote and generate new pdf for upload to GitHub

 9. Make sure Qualtrics Exit survey is ready
+    - **Update Exit survey with new course names in both the questions and the header**
+    - To alter the header go to: "Look and feel" --> General --> Header

 **Once workshop is complete:**